matty99/matty99.github.io/_posts/2015-10-2-when-designs-fail.md

 - Shut down and walk away from the object, never to use the object again.
 - Or if you're lucky, they stay calm because they know exactly what to do.

-Your users have put a certain amount of trust in you and your app and you as the designer need to cherish this trust.
+Your users have put a certain amount of trust in you and your application and you as the designer need to cherish this trust.
 The users are the ones in a vulnerable position and if you're too harsh with them, they will leave.

-Whether you're building an app, planning an event, or teaching a new subject, your job is to make sure that fear impulses never kick in.
+Whether you're building an application, planning an event, or teaching a new subject, your job is to make sure that fear impulses never kick in.
 Remember.
 Design everything.